droppedbars/Brand-Marker/readme.txt

 1. Download Brand-Marker
 1. Upload or copy the 'Brand-Marker' directory to your '/wp-content/plugins/' directory using your preferred method
 1. Activate Brand-Mark from your Plugins page
-1. Click 'Settings > Brand Settings'
+1. Click 'Settings > Brand Marker'
 1. Enter in your brands that require trademark symbols, select the trademark symbol and click 'Save Changes'

 == Frequently Asked Questions ==

-= How do I handle overlapping brands like "Brand X" and "Brand X Y" =
+= How do I handle overlapping brands like "Brand X" and "Brand X Y"? =

-To ensure you don't wind up with two trademarks in there, add "Brand X" as the first brand in the settings page and put "Brand X Y" afterwards.
+To ensure you don't wind up with two trademark symbols, add "Brand X" as the first brand in the settings page and put "Brand X Y" afterwards.

+= What happens if a user already put in a trademark symbol? =

+That's okay.
+Brand Marker will remove any existing trademark symbols from brands that you specify prior to applying the appropriate trademark symbol.

 == Screenshots ==